T-PYTHON-JULY-23/LAB_EXCEPTIONS/README.md

 2. Write a function `fahrenheit_to_celsius(fahrenheit)` that takes a Fahrenheit temperature as an argument and returns the equivalent temperature in Celsius.
 Use the formula `celsius = (fahrenheit - 32) * 5/9`.

 3. Write a `main` function that:
-    a.
-Prompts the user for input, asking them to enter a temperature and its unit (either "C" for Celsius or "F" for Fahrenheit), separated by a space (e.g., "25 C" or "77 F").

     b.
 Splits the input string into a temperature value and its unit.
     c.
 Tries to convert the input temperature to its opposite unit using the appropriate function (e.g., if the user enters a Celsius temperature, convert it to Fahrenheit).
     d.
 Handles the following exceptions: